Artem-Schander/quill-paste-smart/README.md

 # Quill Paste Smart

 This plugin extends the default clipboard module of [Quill.js](https://github.com/quilljs/quill) to prevent users from pasting HTML that does not belong into the editor.
-To do so it looks into your toolbar configuration and deciding which tags and attributes are allowed based on the possible formats.
+To do so it looks into the toolbar configuration and decides which tags and attributes are allowed based on the possible formats.
 However, you can also decide on your own, what is allowed.

 <br>